DhruvBachani/Bookeroo/README.md

 	- npm start

 Note:
 - Project may not have downloaded spring.boot.framework properly.
-To do so, add a version (2.4.0) and download dependancies/restart IntelliJ again
+To do so, add a version (2.4.0) and download dependancies/restart IntelliJ again.
--
+- H2-console was not shown, the configure method on the SecurityConfig file was modified to get it working.